dimagi/commcare-hq/corehq/apps/userreports/README.rst

 Related document expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This can be used to lookup a property in another document.
-Here’s an example that lets you look up ``form.case.owner_id`` from a form.
+Here's an example that lets you look up ``form.case.owner_id`` from a form.

 .. code:: json